sharof2016/udacity-memory-game-proj-2/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+Classic Memory Game

+How to play
+Open index.html file in this repository, This would be the memory game.
+Clicking on tiles will turn them over so that you can see what lies on them.
+Your goal is to match two tiles of the same type at a time.
+Then try to match all pairs in as minimum moves as possible.
+Less moves you make while matching all cards, higher the rating you get.
+Good Luck!